• Students

 Late ePermit requests will not be accepted or processed.

-When in correspondence, always use your CUNY student email and include your EMPLID so the ePermit unit can better assist you.
-It is imperative that you have access to and use your (Hunter) student email in the event our unit or the host school needs to contact you regarding the ePermit process or any related issues that may be time sensitive.
+• You must have access to and use your Hunter student email in case our office or the host school needs to contact you regarding the ePermit process, or any related issues that may be time sensitive.

 Eligibility

-• Record must not have any negative holds that prevent course enrollment; i.e.: major declaration, bursar, admissions, immunization, dean of students, etc., or be on academic probation.
+• Your record must not have any negative holds that prevent course enrollment; i.e.: major declaration, bursar, admissions, immunization, dean of students, etc., and you may not be on academic probation.

-• Must be a matriculated (degree seeking) student at Hunter College.
+• You must be a matriculated (degree-seeking) student at Hunter College

 • Graduate students must have a minimum cumulative GPA of 3.00

-• First semester transfer students with a minimum cumulative GPA 2.00 from their last institution.
+• First semester transfer students must have a minimum cumulative GPA 2.00 from their last institution.

-• If the ePermit course has a prerequisite, the final grade of the prerequisite must be posted to your CUNYFirst record before decisions are made on ePermit requests.
+• If the ePermit course has a prerequisite, the final grade of the prerequisite must be posted to your CUNYFirst record before decisions are made on your ePermit request/s.

 *First-semester students (freshmen) and non-degree students are not eligible for ePermit.